 The Abkhazian highly value hospitality.
 A guest is given the same respect as a father or grandfather and is seated at a place of honor at the table.
 The arrival of a guest is accompanied by a ritual feast.
 Over wine, hosts and guests go through rounds of toasts, honoring each other and getting to know each other better.
 Providing hospitality in this way is a source of family pride.

-Although most of the Abkhazian of Russia and Georgia are Christians, those in Turkey are Muslims, at least nominally.
+What are their beliefs?
+Although most of the Abkhazians of Russia and Georgia are Christians, those in Turkey are Muslims, at least nominally.

-The Abkhazian of Turkey desperately need to hear of the Savior.
+What are their needs?
+The Abkhazians of Turkey desperately need to hear of the Savior.
 Turkey is officially a secular state with a limited amount of religious freedom.
 Therefore, Christians are not completely free to share their faith.

 * Ask the Lord to soften the hearts of Turkey's governmental leaders towards the preaching of the Gospel.

-* Pray for Gospel messages to become available in audio format for this people group.
+* Pray that strong local churches will be raised up among the Abkhazians. * Pray for Gospel messages to become available in audio format for this people group.